jax-ml/jax/docs/jaxpr.rst

 Updated: May 3, 2020 (for commit f1a46fe).

-Conceptually, one can think of JAX transformations as first tracing the Python function to be transformed into a small and well-behaved intermediate form, the jaxpr, that is then transformed accordingly, and ultimately compiled and executed.
-One of the reasons JAX can pack so much power into such a small software package is that it starts with a familiar and flexible programming interface (Python with NumPy) and it uses the actual Python interpreter to do most of the heavy lifting to distill the essence of the computation into a simple statically-typed expression language with limited higher-order features: the jaxpr language.
+Conceptually, one can think of JAX transformations as first trace-specializing the Python function to be transformed into a small and well-behaved intermediate form that is then interpreted with transformation-specific interpretation rules.
+One of the reasons JAX can pack so much power into such a small software package is that it starts with a familiar and flexible programming interface (Python with NumPy) and it uses the actual Python interpreter to do most of the heavy lifting to distill the essence of the computation into a simple statically-typed expression language with limited higher-order features.
+That language is the jaxpr language.

-Not all Python programs can be processed this way, but it turns out that many scientific computing and machine learning programs do have this property.
+Not all Python programs can be processed this way, but it turns out that many scientific computing and machine learning programs can.

-Before we proceed, it is important to point out that not all JAX transformations materialize a jaxpr as described above; some, e.g., differentiation, will apply transformations incrementally during tracing.
-Nevertheless, if one wants to understand how JAX works internally, or to make use of the result of JAX tracing, it is useful to understand jaxpr.
+Before we proceed, it is important to point out that not all JAX transformations literally materialize a jaxpr as described above; some, e.g., differentiation or batching, will apply transformations incrementally during tracing.
+Nevertheless, if one wants to understand how JAX works internally, or to make use of the result of JAX tracing, it is useful to understand jaxprs.

 A jaxpr instance represents a function with one or more typed parameters (input variables) and one or more typed results.
 The results depend only on the input variables; there are no free variables captured from enclosing scopes.
 The inputs and outputs have types, which in JAX are represented as abstract values.
-There are two related representations in the code for jaxprs.
-The main one is :py:class:`jax.core.TypedJaxpr` and is what you obtain when you use :py:func:`jax.make_jaxpr` to inspect jaxprs.
-It has the following
+There are two related representations in the code for jaxprs, :py:class:`jax.core.Jaxpr` and :py:class:`jax.core.ClosedJaxpr`.
+A :py:class:`jax.core.ClosedJaxpr` represents a partially-applied :py:class:`jax.core.Jaxpr`, and is what you obtain when you use :py:func:`jax.make_jaxpr` to inspect jaxprs.
+It has the following fields:
-fields:

-  * ``jaxpr``: is the actual computation content of the actual function (described below).
+  * ``jaxpr``: is a :py:class:`jax.core.Jaxpr` representing the actual computation content of the function (described below).
-  * ``literals`` is a list of constants.
-For various reasons, during tracing JAX will collect the non-scalar constants that arise and will replace them with variables, e.g., constants that appear in the Python program, or the result of constant folding such constants.
-The variables that stand for these constants are mentioned separately in the enclosed ``jaxpr``.
-    When applying a ``TypedJaxpr`` to some actual arguments, one must pass first the ``literals`` followed by the actual arguments.
-  * ``in_avals`` and ``out_avals`` are the types of the input variables (excluding the ones that correspond to the ``literals``), and of the output values.
-    These types are called in JAX abstract values, e.g., ``ShapedArray(float32[10,10])``.
+  * ``consts`` is a list of constants.

-The most interesting part of the TypedJaxpr is the actual execution content, represented as a :py:class:`jax.core.Jaxpr` as printed using the following grammar::
+The most interesting part of the ClosedJaxpr is the actual execution content, represented as a :py:class:`jax.core.Jaxpr` as printed using the following grammar::